B2944/Frog-EC-Conversion/README.md

 #### Tasks left to complete
-- [x] Design more plates to support more Frog TKL layouts #01
+- [X] Design more plates to support more Frog TKL layouts
-- [ ] Get o-ring cutouts for next batch to allow support of all H87/H88 TKLs #02
+- [ ] Get o-ring cutouts for next batch to allow support of all H87/H88 TKLs
-- [ ] Support more boards with plate files #03
+- [ ] Support more boards with plate files
-- [ ] Host groupbuy for Frog Plates. #04
+- [ ] Host groupbuy for Frog Plates.